Missouri City, Texas

 Missouri City is a city in the U.S. state of Texas, within the Houston–The Woodlands–Sugar Land metropolitan area.
 The city is mostly in Fort Bend County, with a small portion in Harris County.
-As of the 2020 census, the city had a population of 74,259, up from 67,358 in 2010.
-The population was estimated at 75,457 in 2019.
+As of the 2020 census, the city had a population of 74,259, an increase over the figure of 67,358 tabulated in 2010.